randjelovicaleks/to-do-app/README.md

 ## Web Client - to-do-web-app

-The client application is done in Angular and provide user interface which support the following:
+The client application is done in Angular and provides user interface which supports the following:

 * Dashboard page contains all available to do lists which you can search, delete or share.
 "Reminded" lists are on the top and visually different from others
 * Page for creating/editing to do list/item and adding reminder